sudo-project/sudo/docs/TROUBLESHOOTING.md

 > look ups was detected.
 For instance, for SVR4-style shadow
 > passwords, `HAVE_GETSPNAM` should be defined (you can search for
 > the string 'shadow passwords' in config.h with your editor).
-> Note that there is no define for 4.4BSD-based shadow passwords
+> There is no define needed for 4.4BSD-based shadow passwords
-> since that just uses the standard getpw* routines.
+> which just use the standard getpw* routines.

 #### Can sudo use the ssh agent instead of asking for the user's password?